Is social media a big part of your marketing strategy?

 Here is where things get tricky.
 You can post to your blog as often as you want, but you may not want to push each piece of content through your social channels.

-Here is why.
-A recent study by HubSpot shows that posting more to a social media platform does not necessarily mean a higher level of engagement.
+A study by HubSpot shows that posting more to a social media platform does not necessarily mean a higher level of engagement.

 Here is an excerpt that explains this in greater depth: